Swartz Creek, MI

 About Swartz Creek, MI

-Swartz Creek is a small community in Michigan with a population of 5,856 residents.
-The median household income is $73,862 per year, which is above the national average.
-The median age in Swartz Creek is 45.8 years.
+Swartz Creek is a small town located in Michigan with a population of 5,856 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,862 per year, which is 2% below the national median of $75,149.
+The median age of 45.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Swartz Creek, MI